 Proposals must be formatted to print on eight and one-half by eleven (8 $\frac{1}{2} \times 11$) inch paper size with individual sections clearly identified.
-The Letter of Submittal, excluding the signed Certifications and Assurances and Contractor Intake Form, shall be a maximum of one (1) page.
+The Letter of Submittal, excluding the signed exhibits, shall be a maximum of one (1) page.
 The four (4) major sections of the proposal are to be submitted in the order noted below: